klessydra/T13x/README.md

 -DSP Unit does dot product and vector addition in SIMD fashion having a read and write bus width of 128-bits (4*32-bits).

-For now, this version extends the riscv instruction set with four new instructions:
+For now, T1x extends the riscv instruction set with four new instructions:

 1) Kmemld rd,rs1,rs2